MaenoRyuko/AndroidAdvancePush/readme.md

 - We will implement functions in 3 steps.
 - Create an App in lecture style by repeating instructions and exercises.
-- Whole progress will be cheked by taking the operation check time and break time.
+- Whole progress will be chekced by taking the operation check time and break time.
 - Q&A time will be held at any time.
 - We have translated the materials as much as possible.
 However, some App screen, control panel and function name are still in Japanese.
-We will supplimentaly explain for those, but we appreciated your understanding in advance.
+We will supplementary explain for those, but we appreciated your understanding in advance.

 ---
 ## Hands-on Overview